Kotlin/dokka/README.md

   * `<packageOptions prefix="kotlin" includeNonPublic="false" reportUndocumented="true" skipDeprecated="false"/>` -
     Per package options for package `kotlin` and sub-packages of it
   * `noStdlibLink` - No default documentation link to kotlin-stdlib
-  * `<externalDocumentationLink url="https://example.com/docs/" packageListUrl="file:///home/user/localdocs/package-list"/>` -
+  * `<externalDocumentationLink url="https://example.com/docs/" packageListUrl="file:///home/user/localdocs/package-list" useDotAsSubclassSeparator="true" useDashAsParameterSeparator="true" />` -
-    linking to external documentation, packageListUrl should be used if package-list located not in standard location
+    linking to external documentation, packageListUrl should be used if package-list located not in standard location, useDotAsSubclassSeparator should be used if the external documentation uses the dot as separator between a class and its inner, useDashAsParameterSeparator should be used if the external documentation uses the dash as separator between parameters
   * `cacheRoot` - Use `default` or set to custom path to cache directory to enable package-list caching.
 When set to `default`, caches stored in $USER_HOME/.cache/dokka